-Dew Point Temperature: The DPT is slightly overestimated by the model for almost all seasons, apart from the winter.
-The diurnal cycle is evident in the Bias values.
-The average error is higher for spring and summer (up to 3.5°C) but almost constant (2.5-3°C) the rest of the year (Fig. 2).
+Dew Point Temperature: The DPT is undererestimated by the model for all seasons.
+The diurnal cycle is evident in the Bias values (Fig. 2).

-10m Wind Speed: The RMSE behaviour and values are almost constant for all seasons with values around 2.5-3 m/s.
-A general overestimation is shown in all graphs and a clear daily cycle was detected in the Bias values (Fig. 2).
+10m Wind Speed: The RMSE behaviour and values are almost constant for all seasons with values around 2.5-3 m/s with a clear daily cycle in the Bias values (Fig. 2).
+The slight overestimation of wind is also apparent in the Time Series (TS) plots of obs-fcst pairs and of the statistical scores Fig.4.

 Cloud Cover: A general underestimation of cloud cover percentage is apparent in all seasons as well as a clear daily cycle of the ME.
-The RMSE values were quite high with a much better performance during the summer season when weather conditions are more stable and cloud cover amount is in general decreased (Fig.3).
+The RMSE values were quite high with a much better performance during the summer season (not shown) when weather conditions are more stable and cloud cover amount is in general decreased (Fig.3).